 - it therefore is common practice to give this therapy discontinuously.

 - it therefore is not useful to increase the dose when spotting occurs.

 It can be disturbing for the woman, but it becomes a medical problem when associated with anaemia and insufficient reserves of iron, ie when menstruation is more than 80 ml.

-myoma = hysteroscopic myomectomy.
-If larger than 5 cm experience is required and for very large myoma’s a laparoscopic myomectomy should be considered.
+- myoma = hysteroscopic myomectomy.
+If larger than 5 cm experience is required, and for very large myoma, a laparoscopic myomectomy should be considered.

-menorrhagia without pathology : this is an indication for and ablation of the endometrium as the least invasive therapy.
+- Menorrhagia without pathology: this is an indication of ablation of the endometrium as the least invasive therapy.
 It should be realised that a superficial ablation -> deep ablation -> lap subtotal hysterectomy -> total lap hysterectomy are interventions which are increasingly invasive.

-Spotting should never be considered as normal and should be investigated by hysteroscopy and or ultrasound
+Spotting should never be considered as normal and should be investigated by hysteroscopy and ultrasound see endometrila polyp below